TechPodx/Code-Challenges-Playbook/Story Maker/README.md

     - **Home Page:** Return to the home page to create another story.
     - **Based Story:** View a based story for comparison.

 Feel free to explore different combinations of input to see how they affect the outcome of your story.
-Enjoy the storytelling experience!.

 Happy storytelling! 📖✨